will-browne/will-browne.github.io/docs/capstone.md

 | | | | | | | | | |

 ## List of Project Abstracts

+### EER-AR-Robotics
+Project Description:
+As automation and robotics grow to be more prevalent in our lives, human-robot interactions (HRI) are becoming more commonplace.
+Recent advancements in augmented reality (AR) and extended reality (XR) technologies offer greater opportunities for more immersive robotics experiences.

+In this project, you will explore the use of AR/XR in human-robot interactions.
+Coupling AR/XR with robotics offers potential for greater interaction and information-rich feedback for operators.
+Feedback includes the current joint state, the robot’s next state and the planned path to that state.
+AR/XR can be leveraged to simulate robots allowing for interactive simulation and training, reducing the risks around using industrial robots and pre-empting costly collisions with the worksite.

+This project offers the opportunity to work alongside a trans-disciplinary team of specialist researchers in robotics, AR/XR, gaming and design.
+We seek candidates with an interest in human-machine interaction (HMI), human-robot interaction (HRI), robotics and automation, user experience (UX) and design.

+Outcomes from this project centre around developing AR/XR demonstrations visualising live feedback of the current robotic state with a stretch goal of adding interactive features to the AR interface.
+This can be thought of as an augmented reality version of a visualisation system for a robot (e.g. RViz).
+It can also be thought of as a base Digital Twin to enable interactive data flow to and from the real-world systems.

 ### EER-Concierge
 Visitors to S11 are met by a locked door rather than a friendly robot, which does not create the right first impression for QCR (QUT Centre for Robotics).
 QCR has a Temi "the personal robot" that is available to become the concierge for S11 floor where QCR is based.